President And Michelle Obama Were Not Invited To Kate Middleton And Prince William’s 2011 Wedding

 Unlike Prince William, Prince Harry now has a very strong relationship with President Obama because of the Invictus Games.

 The last big royal weddings were in the 1980s, and President Reagan was invited to both the wedding of Prince Charles to Diana Spencer and a few years later, to Prince Andrew’s wedding to Sarah Ferguson.
-Ronald Reagan went to neither, but instead the First Lady went in his place.
+Ronald Reagan went to neither, but instead, the First Lady went in his place.

 According to the Mercury News, President Ronald Reagan was invited to the 1981 wedding of Prince Charles to Diana Spencer.
 Instead, President Reagan sent his wife, First Lady Nancy Reagan, in his place.